 If you’re in South Akumal, pull up a swing at the Beached Bikini Bar and Grill.
 Grab some tacos and a cerveza, chat with some fellow travelers and enjoy the view.

 Keep in mind that many restaurants and bars in this area are cash only.
-Many places accept pesos and USD, so just make sure to have enough cash with you.
+Many places accept pesos and USD, but there aren’t a ton of ATMs, so just make sure to have enough cash with you.

 Where to Stay

 In Akumal, you can stay at a vacation rental or a resort.
 It all depends on the kind of vacation you’re looking for and the group with which you’re traveling.

 There are many beachfront resorts as well as villas for rent.
 If you have a large group, your own villa is probably easier (like Casa de las Conchas in South Akumal), while smaller groups may find a resort a better option.
 Just make sure you’re right on the beach!

 Getting around the Mayan Riviera is fairly easy.
 You can take shuttles, rent a car, take taxis, or take collectivos.
 It all depends on where you choose to stay and how much you want to venture around.
 If you’re taking taxis, just make sure to negotiate prices before the trip.

 Getting to Akumal is easy by shuttle from the Cancun airport and only comes out to a few dollars a person if you have a large group.
 Try Canada Transfers; they are professional and reliable, and they’ll even make a stop for you (at the grocery store, for instance) if necessary.
 Once in Akumal, taxis are readily available and fairly inexpensive.

 Mexico’s Riviera Maya is full of tourist-friendly resorts and white sand beaches.
 There’s no shortage of things to do and eat in this bustling coastal paradise.